 The valuation programme and terms of engagement with valuers will be reviewed before the end of the financial vear.
 As a minimum it is expected that all assets valued on a Depreciated Replacement Cost will be reviewed in 2022/23.

 Responsible officer:

-Head of Finance and Business Services and Head of Economy and Development reports to Council will take
+Head of Finance and Business Services and Head of Economy and Development economic climate and regular reports to Council will take are best utilised to support

 Agreed date:

 31 March 2023